shilgam/tg-reposter/workflow_state.md

 _Last updated: 2025-06-22_

 ## State
-Phase: CONSTRUCT
+Phase: ANALYZE
-Status: RUNNING
+Status: READY
-CurrentItem: null
+CurrentItem: 1

 ## Plan
 <!-- The AI fills this in during the BLUEPRINT phase -->